1. Key Characteristics

 LOW: This short-coated breed needs brushing only once a week or so to remove dead hair.
 Bathe the dog as necessary.

-LOW: Despite low occurrences of cross-breeding to dilute the gene pool, the Thai ridgeback is a very healthy breed.
+LOW: Despite low occurrences of cross-breeding to dilute the gene pool, the Thai Ridgeback is a healthy breed.
 The few common issues include:

 - Hip dysplasia